 Hostile or Friendly Merger

 A merger can be hostile or friendly depending on the approval of its directors.
-If the board of directors and the managers of the company are against the merger, it is a hostile merger.
-If the merger is approved by them, it is a friendly merger.
+If the company’s board of directors and managers are against the merger, it is a hostile merger.
+If they approve the merger, it is a friendly merger.

 Arm’s Length Merger